 Brief Biography

 I have a BSc. from the University of Stirling, and a PhD. from the University of St. Andrews.
 My PhD thesis: The Imperative Implementation of Algebraic Data Types, was supervised by Dr. Roy Dyckhoff.
-I am a Fellow of the Royal Society of Edinburgh, a Fellow of the Institution of Electrical Engineers and a Fellow of the British Computer Society.
+I am a Fellow of the Royal Society of Edinburgh, a Fellow of the Royal Academy of Engineering, a Fellow of the British Computer Society, and a Fellow of the City and Guilds of London Institute.
 I was awarded an OBE for service to computer science in the 2011 New Years Honours List.
+I was Royal Society Leverhulme Research Senior Fellow (2011-2012) and Royal Society Wolfson Merit Research Award (2011-2016), and a Suffrage Science award winner in Computing Science and Mathematics.

 I have had short spells in industry at British Ship Research Association and Burroughs Computers, and I was a visiting scientist at DEC SRC (Digital Equip.
 Corp.
 Systems Research Centre) in California, and a short-term BT Research Fellow at the BT Labs at Martlesham.
 In the distant past I was a tutor for the Open University Technology course T101.

-I was chair of the UKCRC (UK Computing Research Committee) 2008-2010 and I was a member of the Scottish Science Advisory Committee, which reports to the Scottish Executive, for five years.
-I am a member of TOP (Technical Opportunities Panel) of the EPSRC and secretary of the Adam Smith club.
-I am currently chair of the BCS Academy of Computing Research Committee.
+I am a member of UKRI-EPSRC Council and REF 2021 Main Panel B, chair of DCMS Science Advisory Council, chair of BCS School Curriculum and Assessment Committee.
+I was chair of the UKCRC (UK Computing Research Committee) 2008-2010 and a member of the Scottish Science Advisory Committee, which reports to the Scottish Executive, for five years.
+I was a member of TOP (Technical Opportunities Panel) of the EPSRC and secretary of the Adam Smith club for four years.
+I am currently on the Board of the BCS Academy of Computing, and on the Fellowships committees of the 1851 Commission and the Royal Society.
+I was on the Nurse Review of the Research Councils.

-I have been external examiner for computer science degrees at University of Edinburgh, University College Cork, Ireland, University of St. Andrews and University of Warwick.
-I am currently external examiner for MSc degrees at Manchester University.
+I have been external examiner for computer science (undergraduate and/or postgraduate) degrees at University of Edinburgh, University College Cork, Ireland, University of St. Andrews and University of Warwick, and Manchester University.

-I am married to David and we run for Westerlands Cross Country Club; I play a bad violin in a quartet with this lot.
+I am married to David and we run for Westerlands Cross Country Club; I play a bad violin in a quartet with this lot and in the MathsStats ceilidh band.

 Glasgow, Scotland, G12 8QQ.